ENVOYou/envoyou-sec-api/docs/SERVICE_TIERS.md

 - **Transparent:** Open methodology and calculations

 ### What We're Not
-- We're not a large consulting firm
+- We're not a large consulting firm with 24/7 phone support
-- We don't have 24/7 phone support
+- We don't have dedicated account managers or on-site teams
-- We don't do on-site implementations
+- We don't do complex enterprise sales processes
-- We focus on API excellence, not enterprise sales
+- We focus on technical excellence, not corporate overhead

 ### What We Excel At
 - Technical accuracy and compliance